padogrid/bundle-hazelcast-template/README_TEMPLATE.md

 - name1 version
 - name2 version

-## Directory Tree View
+## Required Hardware

+- Memory
+- CPUs
+- Number of Machines
+- Etc.

+## Bundle Contents

 [Enter a directory tree view.
-Try to keep it short by showing only core nested items.
+Try to keep it short by showing only the core nested items.
 Delete this line.]

 ```console
 bundle-template/